Appalachia: Folklore and legends

+Art

 Urban Appalachians

 Urban Appalachians are people from Appalachia who are living in metropolitan areas outside the Appalachian region.
 In the decades following the Great Depression and World War II, many Appalachian residents moved to industrial cities in the north and west in a migration that became known as the "Hillbilly Highway".
-Mechanization of coal mining during the 1950s and 1960s was the major source of unemployment in central Appalachia.
+The mechanization of coal mining during the 1950s and 1960s was the major source of unemployment in central Appalachia.
 Many migration streams covered relatively short distances, with West Virginians moving to Cleveland and other cities in eastern and central Ohio, and eastern Kentuckians moving to Cincinnati and southwest Ohio in search of jobs.
 More distant cities like Detroit and Chicago attracted migrants from many states.
 Enclaves of Appalachian culture can still be found in some of these communities.

 Communications

 In the 1940s through the 1960s, Wheeling, West Virginia, became a cultural center of the region because it had a clear-channel AM radio station, WWVA, which could be heard throughout the entirety of the eastern United States at night.
-Although Pittsburgh's KDKA was a 50 kilowatt clear channel station that dated back to the early 1920s (as well as spanning all the East Coast in signal strength), WWVA prided itself on rural and farm programming that appealed to a wider audience in the rural region.
+Although Pittsburgh's KDKA was a 50-kilowatt clear channel station that dated back to the early 1920s (as well as spanning all the East Coast in signal strength), WWVA prided itself on rural and farm programming that appealed to a wider audience in the rural region.
 Cincinnati's WLW also was relied on by many in the central and northern areas of Appalachia.

 In the southern part of the region, WSB-AM Atlanta and WSM-AM Nashville, flagship of the Grand Ole Opry, were major stations for the region's population during the 20th century, and remain strong in the sub-region.